VaibKS/Website/blog/blog/bugpoc-lfi-ctf/index.md

 😢
 It didn't work!
-It really only accepts an image!

-At this point, I was really confused, and I tried all kinds of XXE payloads, but sadly XXE wasn't it!
+At this point, I was really confused, and I spent a few hours trying
+- XXE
+- ImageTragick

+And all of it went in vain!
+Tried all kinds of payloads, but nothing worked.

+From the above response, I understood that it *really only accepts an image*!

 So I wanted to know how exactly does it check that it's an image, so I used [RequestBin](https://requestbin.com) and created an endpoint and set it as the image property.